 The information in the score report is designed to both measure student performance and provide guidance for skill building.
-This section provides a few questions you can ask your child's teacher about his or her performance.
+This section provides a few questions you can ask your child's teacher about their performance.
 It also shares where you can find more information.